 If you’re confused by the many forms of creatine available and want to know which works and which doesn’t…and which is best…then you want to read this article.

-Many companies claim to have the best protein powder for women.
-What’s really the best?
-Most women are looking for a healthy protein powder with little-to-no carbs and fats, and there are many options.
+Most women are looking for a healthy protein powder and there are many options.
+Which type is best?
 Whey?
 Casein?
 Soy?
 Egg?
 Rice?
 Hemp?
 Pea?
-The list goes on and on.
-Which is the best for women?
-Well, […]
+Find out here.

 Regular consumption of sugar-sweetened beverages (and particularly carbonated soft drinks), can lead to weight gain and increase your risk of cardiovascular and metabolic diseases.